 Although other nationalities lived in Messina over the centuries, the town has its own character, attractive to every visitor from the moment of disembarkation from the ferry.”
 Madonnina del Porto” stands in the entrance of the port in order to bless all the ships that are approaching the city.
 Historical buildings, churches, museums, annual festivals and celebrations are some of the sights you must not miss to see and participate in.
 For those who are seeking a place to taste the local cuisine there is always a variety of restaurants and bars in the town centre.

-Organize your holidays in Messina and make your booking in advance, in order to get the best available schedule and price.
+Organize your holidays in Messina and make your booking with a ferry to Messina in advance, in order to get the best available schedule and price.